Warnixfce/ATMExample/README.md

 	-There are two unsuccessful longin attemps already made with this card (on purpose as well).

+An ERD (DER in spanish) is also available as 'ATM DER'.

-Feel free to test it!
+Feel free to check it out it!